ashira104/Lusternia-Packages/Magnagora/README.md

 Below is a list of Mudlet packages, what they do, and if they have an aliases help pop-up.
-Those notated with * use the Stopinator, so be aware if you download more than one package including it that you will need to remove the additional instances of the Stopinator.
+Those notated with * use the Stopinator, so please be sure to download it from the Packages by Others section.

  - Magnagora Epic Quest*
    - SAHELP for a pop-up with commands.